Dual-Thresholded Heatmap-Guided Proposal Clustering and Negative Certainty Supervision with Enhanced Base Network for Weakly Supervised Object Detection: Related Work

 Since WSDDN was proposed, it has been adopted as the cornerstone MIDN module in nearly all subsequent methods.
 Naturally, a significant body of work has also been dedicated to proposing a superior MIDN structure to boost overall model performance by enhancing this foundational component.
 ContextLocNet \cite{Kantorov2016ContextLocNet} and PSLR \cite{Zhang2020PSLR} alleviate the discriminative part issue by incorporating contextual features while suppressing internal ones.
 WS-JDS \cite{Shen2019WS-JDS} and CSC \cite{Shen2019CSC} apply heatmaps to the proposal-wise and class-wise softmax branches, respectively, to provide WSDDN with pixel-level information.
 SCS \cite{Liu2019SCS} and D-MIL \cite{Gao2022D-MIL} employ parallel WSDDN streams, while C-MIDN \cite{Gao2019C-MIDN} and P-MIDN+MGSC \cite{Xu2021P-MIDN+MGSC} opt for a cascaded design, both aiming to enrich the pseudo GT boxes generated by the MIDN module.
 CPNet \cite{Li2022CPNet} replaces the fully-connected layers in WSDDN's two streams with Cross-Attention \cite{Vaswani2017Transformer} structures.
 However, the works mentioned above still have a shared limitation: they fail to break free from the confines of the WSDDN framework.
 Consequently, they all inherit the inherent weaknesses of WSDDN, which indirectly restricts their potential performance.

-Therefore, we propose the \textbf{Weakly Supervised Basic Detection Network (WSBDN)} as an alternative to WSDDN.
-Our model first augments each proposal with a background class representation and then leverages heatmaps to bridge the semantic gap between the matrices.
+Admittedly, works such as CST \cite{Xu2023CST} have re-introduced the background class representation to WSDDN, while H\textsuperscript{2}FA-R-CNN \cite{Xu2022H2FA-R-CNN} and DETR-GA \cite{Tang2023DETR-GA} have departed from the WSOD paradigm to directly adopt the FSOD paradigm.
+However, these methods belong to the fields of cross-supervised object detection or cross-domain weakly supervised object detection and, strictly speaking, do not fall within the scope of the standard WSOD domain.
+Since their training data partially contains box-level annotations, the concept of a background class is inherent in their problem definition.
+Therefore, it is natural for these works to add back the background representation or diverge from the WSOD paradigm.
+In contrast, we have improved the WSDDN paradigm under the standard WSOD setting.
+Our \textbf{Weakly Supervised Basic Detection Network (WSBDN)} first augments each proposal with a background class representation and then leverages heatmaps to bridge the semantic gap between the matrices.
 This enhancement boosts the base module itself, which, in turn, drives the performance improvement of the overall model.